h-merritt/h-merritt.github.io/02_research.md

 * **Highlights of Merritt et al., 2024:**  Recently, we developed a technique for tracking rapid (framewise) fluctuations in network connectivity over time.
 Here, we show that these “edge time series” are mathematically equivalent to interaction terms in a specific family of general linear models.
 We exploit this fact to further demonstrate that time-varying connectivity carries explanatory power for behavior above and beyond brain activations, suggesting that time-varying connectivity is likely more than a statistical artifact.

 **Merritt, H.**, Rakesh, D., & Betzel, R.F.
 (In Review).
 Connection & Context: The Neural Architecture of Social Relationships.
-Trends in Cognitive Science.
+Neuroscience and Biobehavioral Reviews.
+[Link to preprint](https://osf.io/preprints/psyarxiv/xvgez_v1)

-* **Highlights of Merritt, Rakesh, & Betzel:** We outline how brain network organization varies across different social relationship experiences, with an eye toward cutting edge methodological techniques that clarify the consequences of this variation for studying human health, behavior, and cognition.
+* **Highlights of Merritt, Rakesh, & Betzel:** We synthesize research across network neuroscience, social neuroscience, and neuroecology to characterize how brain network organization varies across interpersonal social experience.
+We propose two intersecting mechanistic pathways by why different brain network organization is observed across contexts.
+An important consequence of this variation across social experience is that the brain network organization that is associated with better (mental) health can look different in different environments.

 **Merritt, H.**, Hughes, C., French, R., Betzel, R.F., & Krendl, A. (In Prep).
 Multivariate associations between social environment and functional connectivity in older adults.